jjapp/CS622P1/README.txt

 #### Classes

-* Partition: Stores the index we split on and it's value (yes or no)
+* Partition: Stores the index we split on and it's value (yes or no).
+Also provides a method to compare an observed value with the decision point.
 * Leaf:  Stores the prediction for a leaf
 * DecisionNode: Stores a node.